menu

 Demographics

 The people who call Mount Erie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Erie residents report their race to be White.
-Important ancestries of people in Mount Erie include German, English, Italian, Irish, and Dutch.
+Important ancestries of people in Mount Erie include German, English, French, Italian, and Dutch.

 The most common language spoken in Mount Erie is English.
 Other important languages spoken here include Polish and West Germanic languages.